Where to Join the Pickleball Craze in Dallas-Fort Worth

 Chicken N Pickle

-In Grand Prairie (and coming soon to Grapevine), this indoor/outdoor entertainment complex is also a restaurant and sports bar.
+In Grand Prairie and Grapevine (and coming soon to Allen), this indoor/outdoor entertainment complex is also a restaurant and sports bar.
 Apart from a few yard games, the main attraction here is pickleball.
 There are 11 pickleball courts you can reserve ahead of time.
 The spot also offers Open Play, free clinics on the first Saturday of each month, and lessons.

 Courtside Kitchen